Castilla y León

 about this region

-Castilla y León is a region in northwestern Spain with a rich wine-growing history.
-The Castilla y León wine region is located in northwestern Spain, and boasts a rich wine-making history.
+Castilla y León (also known as Castile and Leon) is a region in northwestern Spain with a rich wine-growing history.
 The region has an average annual wine production of 2 million hectoliters, which is around 5.5% of the total wine production in Spain.
-The region shares its western border with Portugal and is home to some of Spain's most renowned wine regions, including Ribera del Duero and Toro.
+The Castile and Leon wine region shares its western border with Portugal and is home to some of Spain's most renowned wine regions, including Ribera del Duero and Toro.

 The region's most widely planted red grape varieties are Tempranillo, Cabernet Sauvignon, and Merlot, while Verdejo is the most cultivated white grape.